HeatherSoron/ethankaminski.com/templates/includes/git-quickstart.md

 ## Installing
 If you're using a terminal, the official Git client is probably the way to go on Linux and OS X. On Windows, "Git for Windows" or "git-bash" are probably worth using.
 This guide _will_ show you all the key terminal commands.

+Note that the default (no-arg) behaviour of some commands differs depending on the exact version of Git.
+For that reason, I'll be avoiding those defaults (such as `git push` with no remote or branch specified).

 If you need a GUI on Windows or OS X, SourceTree is fairly popular.

 # Sync, do stuff, Commit, Push